All our reports include an on-site summary followed by a typewritten report with photos and illustrations for when words aren’t enough.

 Have they been members of building professions - like architects and engineers?

-Holding a builders license, or being a member of an industry association, does not, in itself, qualify somebody to carry out pre-purchase inspections.
+Holding a builders license, or being a member of an industry association, does not, in itself, qualify somebody to carry out pre-purchase building inspections.

 The inspector needs local building knowledge about many ages and types, a keen eye and good communication skills.

-Our inspector is an experienced building professional with over 30 years working around Adelaide, including 15 years 'on-the-tools' building, restoring and renovating for himself and others.
+Our building and pest inspector is an experienced building professional with over 30 years working around Adelaide, including 15 years 'on-the-tools' building, restoring and renovating for himself and others.
 He is an expert in local buildings and understands local conditions and methods.
 With a degree in Architecture, he still talks plain English.

 Check him out on Linkedin http://au.linkedin.com/pub/david-rhys-bodycomb/38/834/87

-After finding the right house and deciding to make an offer, a well-prepared buyer needs a technical advisor (building inspector) and a legal advisor (or conveyancer) - plus of course an obliging lender.
+After finding the right house and deciding to make an offer, a well-prepared buyer needs a technical advisor (building and pest inspector) and a legal advisor (or conveyancer) - plus of course an obliging lender.

 The purchase process might seem a little tricky, but that's hardly surprising when most of us don't buy or sell houses often enough to understand it nearly as well as a real estate agent.